mattmakai/fullstackpython.com/content/pages/04-web-development/37-integration-testing.markdown

   gives an example of a system that needs integration tests and shows how context managers can be used to address the problem.

-* Pytest has a page on [integration good practices](http://doc.pytest.org/en/latest/goodpractices.html) that you'll likely want to follow when testing your application.

 * [Integration testing, or how to sleep well at night](http://enterprisecraftsmanship.com/2015/07/13/integration-testing-or-how-to-sleep-well-at-nights/) explains what integration tests are and gives an example.
 The example is coded in Java but still relevant when you're learning about integration